-But personally I always find it just as easy to do everything from within the old-school confines of your motherboard’s BIOS.
-And also because it’s mostly keyboard-based you can pretend you’re like some hacker out of a mid-90s TV show or clueless Hollywood blockbuster.
+But, personally, I always find it just as easy to do everything from within the old-school confines of your motherboard’s BIOS.
+And also, because it’s mostly keyboard-based, you can pretend you’re a hacker out of a mid-90s TV show or clueless Hollywood blockbuster.

 2. Stay fresh, stay frosty

 Boot up CPU-Z and click the Mainboard tab across the top.
-In the screen which pops up will be the manufacturer and model of your board as well as what BIOS version is currently installed.
-Armed with this knowledge you can head off to the manufacturer’s website, search for your board and download the latest firmware BIOS update.
+The manufacturer and model of your board will be listed in the window that pops up, as well as what BIOS version is currently installed.
+Armed with this knowledge, you can head off to the manufacturer’s website, search for your board, and download the latest firmware BIOS update.

 Hitting either F2 or Del when the PC POST screen appears (before the Windows loading screen loads up) will take you into your BIOS screen.
 From there you’ll likely have to go into the Tools tab.
 What BIOS you see will differ on a manufacturer-to-manufacturer basis, but they’re all broadly similar.
 You ought to find a BIOS update utility which will take your downloaded firmware update and guide you through the process.